minzhih/minzhih/README.md

 - 📫 How to reach me: minzhih@sfu.ca

-  ✨ There is a crack in everything that is how the light gets in
+ "There is a crack in everything that is how the light gets in."
+ One sentence I like: “All knowledge is, in the final analysis, history.
+All sciences are, in the abstract, mathematics.
+All judgments are, in their rationale, statistics.” - C.R.Rao
 <!---
 minzhih/minzhih is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.